-Boston's Leading Chapter 7 & Chapter 13 Bankruptcy Lawyers
+Boston's Trusted Chapter 7 & Chapter 13 Bankruptcy Lawyers

-The trusted attorneys at Nashawaty & Rand have over 25 years of experience helping those in the Boston area eliminate debt and file for bankruptcy in order to create a brighter financial future.
+Nashawaty & Rand is a law firm dedicated to helping individuals and families in the Boston area with relieving debt and controlling their finances through bankruptcy.
 We have a reputation for providing effective, trusted legal counsel for families, individuals and business owners throughout Metro Boston.

 Our attorneys share a strong a commitment to results-oriented, quality counsel and representation.
 When disputes arise, it is important to consult with attorneys who are not only experienced, but who also understand what is at stake.
 At Nashawaty & Rand, our lawyers have a sincere interest in your case and your family.
 We will handle your legal issue as we would for a neighbor or friend.

-Chapter 7 & Chapter 13 Bankruptcy Attorneys in Boston, MA
+Boston's Leading Choice for Chapter 7 & Chapter 13 Bankruptcy Representation

 The bankruptcy law firm of Nashawaty & Rand protects the rights of residents and small businesses in the greater Boston area.